Foster Care Abuse Lawyer

 Can Adults File Lawsuits for Abuse They Experienced in Foster Care as Kids?

 Yes.
 Many survivors come forward years later, once they’re emotionally ready or finally recognize the abuse for what it was.
+Navigating the legal process can be complex, and having strong legal representation is crucial for survivors seeking justice.
 Thankfully, most states have extended their statute of limitations for child sexual abuse cases, and many now include “lookback windows” for older cases.
+In these cases, lawyers play a vital role by representing children’s interests in court and ensuring their perspectives are effectively communicated and heard.

 What Are Lookback Windows?